mbevand/covid19-age-stratified-ifr/README.md

 The country with the youngest population is expected to have the lowest overall
 IFR: Uganda at 0.074-0.147%.

-The **IFR of COVID-19 is one order of magnitude (10×) higher than the seasonal flu** for all regions.
-For example, in the US the average flu IFR is 0.078%, compared to 0.669-1.169% for COVID-19.

 The **overall IFR varies dramatically by more than 10-fold** between countries with a young population and those with an old population.